 Chapter 7 Bankruptcy in Las Vegas

-Fortunately, the Bankruptcy Code and Nevada state law allow individuals in Chapter 7 to keep most of their property as being “exempt” from the trustee, but a trustee will take and sell all non-exempt property.
-Nevada has very generous exemptions, but even then some individuals do have loss of property.
+Fortunately, the Bankruptcy Code and Nevada state law allow individuals in Chapter 7 to keep most of their property as being “exempt” from the trustee.
+In almost every one of our individual chapter 7 cases, we are able to exempt all of our client’s assets, meaning that they get to keep all of their assets.
+Nevada has very generous exemptions, but on occasion some clients have excessive or expensive assets, such as a second house or multiple cars, that might not be exempt.
 If you’re concerned about whether your property is exempt, please call us for a consultation.

 Advantages of Chapter 7

-In a Chapter 7 bankruptcy, debtors who are current on their house mortgages almost always get to keep their house (if they choose to keep it), providing that they continue to make timely payments on their mortgage.
+In a Chapter 7 bankruptcy, debtors who are current on their house mortgages almost always get to keep their house and car (if they choose to keep them), providing that they continue to make timely payments on their mortgage and/or car payment.

 Chapter 7 Eligibility